NEXTDC, the Australia-based Data Center as a Service provider has announced a new data center in Perth.

 The Minister for Innovation and ICT Hon.
 Dave Kelly MLA says, “The McGowan Government recognises the critical importance of data to WA's economic development and jobs growth.
 It underpins a number of sectors in WA including mining and energy, life sciences, agri-tech, defence, space and new technology businesses.

-“Facilities like the P2 Hyperscale data centre provide scalable, fast and secure digital infrastructure that will assist WA businesses to operate and innovate.
-They join others in the sector that are helping create and support jobs by harnessing the increasing availability of large volumes of data in WA to grow our existing industries.”
+“Facilities like the P2 Hyperscale data center provide scalable, fast and secure digital infrastructure that will assist WA businesses to operate and innovate.
+They join others in the sector that are helping create and support jobs by harnessing the increasing availability of large volumes of data in WA to grow our existing industries.

-Key stakeholders also commented on the opening of the data centre.
+Key stakeholders also commented on the opening of the data center.

-“We also see the demand from mining, oil and gas customers in Western Australia who are accelerating their digitisation plans through fibre technology and requirements for data centres.
+“We also see the demand from mining, oil and gas customers in Western Australia who are accelerating their digitisation plans through fibre technology and requirements for data centers.

-“Being interconnected to P2 is very important for us here at Vocus, and we are excited to be working with NEXTDC, bringing the best of our fibre networks and the best of a brand new data centre to Western Australia.”
+“Being interconnected to P2 is very important for us here at Vocus, and we are excited to be working with NEXTDC, bringing the best of our fibre networks and the best of a brand new data center to Western Australia.

 Superloop CEO Drew Kelton says, “We are starting to see the benefits of our infrastructure investments in Australia and South East Asia.

-In a statement NEXTDC commented on the construction of the continues to uphold the strong environmental sustainability principles their data centres have become synonymous for.
+In a statement NEXTDC commented on the construction of the continues to uphold the strong environmental sustainability principles their data centers have become synonymous for.

 P2 champions the newest engineering innovations in technology and operational best practises and will set a new industry benchmark for power efficiency in Perth, helping to support organisations in making smart technology decisions that are great for business and the environment.